-As the start of term nears, I would like to start by welcoming back all our returning students and staff and extending a very warm welcome to all our new TAS families.
+As the start of the school year nears, I would like to welcome back all our returning students and staff and extend a very warm welcome to all our new TAS families.
 Starting at a new school can be a daunting process, but I know that all our new students and indeed staff, will be welcomed with enthusiasm and empathy by our current school community.

-While term starts for all students on Tuesday 31 January, new student orientation will take place on Monday 30 January and our boarding students will also return on that date.
-This year I and some of my senior staff will also present to parents prior to term starting in two sessions on the Monday afternoon.
-These sessions will take place at 3.45pm (in Hoskins) and 5.30pm (in The Hub) and will include additional information from the MMG surveys last year, and a look forward to the year.
-All parents who are able to attend are welcome at either session.
-A P&F Welcome Drinks Function will be held at 6.30pm at the Royal Hotel.
+While the term starts for all students on Tuesday 30 January, a new student orientation will take place on Monday 29 January and our boarding students will also return on this date.
+As we did last year, I and some of my senior staff will present to parents, covering some important updates and sharing a look forward to the year at TAS.
+This session will take place in Hoskins at 4pm with a welcome drink followed by a P&F Welcome Drinks Function at 5.30pm at the Old Welders Dog.

 I very much look forward to welcoming students and staff back onto the TAS campus next week, and to catching up with parents around the grounds throughout the term.

 I would like to extend a warm welcome to everyone for the commencement of the 2024 school year.
 A special greeting to our new students and families who are joining TAS this year.
 I eagerly anticipate the return of all students to campus on Tuesday, 30 January.
 Whether you’re a new addition or returning to TAS, the beginning of the school year marks a wonderful chance to embrace optimism, define clear objectives, and strive for excellence in all endeavours.